Exploring Sudan's forgotten pyramids

 Besmirched in modern history by two rounds of civil war, and a battle for independence in what is now South Sudan, the east African country has never had the same tourist footfall as its neighbors Kenya, Egypt or Ethiopia.

-But while the south-west of the country is still mired in conflict, the Nile Valley area is largely peaceful.
+But while the southwest of the country is still mired in conflict, the Nile Valley area is largely peaceful.

-One British tour operator this year started organizing Sudan trips: Dylan Harris, from Wigan, England, founded Lupine Travel in 2007, with the aim of running safe tours to unusual destinations, including Iraq, Iran and North Korea.
+One British tour operator recently started organizing Sudan trips: Dylan Harris, from Wigan, England, founded Lupine Travel in 2007, with the aim of running safe tours to unusual destinations, including Iraq, Iran and North Korea.

 CNN talks to Dubai-based Scot Michael Lawson who recently traveled to Sudan for six days with Harris.